Welcome and thanks for visiting...

 The beginning of his career as a strength and conditioning coach

-Rett started his career with young athletes, to later move to elite ones, and eventually, convert himself into a volleyball strength and conditioning coach by “Happy accident”, as he calls it.
+Rett started his career with young athletes, later moved to elite ones, and eventually, convert himself into a volleyball strength and conditioning coach by “Happy accident”, as he calls it.

 His lightly edited remarks follow: